Basic Concept of the Form Processor Extension¶

 Form Processors Page¶

-Once you installed the Form Processor extension you will have an additional option in the Administer>Automation>Form processors option which will lead you the the first view of all the form processors in your installation.
+Once you installed the Form Processor extension you will have an additional option in the Administer>Automation>Form processors option which will lead you to the first view of all the form processors in your installation.
 This will be empty if you just installed the extension.

 New Form Processor - define form processor¶